mosscoder/calibrate_rap/README.md

 ## Model framework and optimization
 For modeling framework I chose a boosted regression tree as implemented in the LightGBM python module (Ke et al. 2017).
 Boosting is the process of adding models in series, where each model learns from the errors of the previous model.
 When paired with tree-based models, boosting can effectively model non-linear relationships between predictors and targets.
 Because ecological cover data are rich in zeros, with a long right tail, careful selection of the objective function (the means by which model error is calculated during learning) is important.
 I chose the Tweedie objective, as it matches the distribution of the zero-rich cover data (Jørgensen 1987).
 In practice I found that models fitted with a Tweedie objective correctly represent the rank order of woody cover values, but they tended to underestimate the magnitude of those values, and for this reason I fitted a secondary model, a Generalized Additive Model (GAM; Hastie and Tibshirani 1990), stacked on top of the boosted regression tree predictions to correct for this bias.
 Stacking is the process of fitting two or more models in series, where the output of the first model is used as the input for the second model.

 LightGBM has an abundance of tuning parameters to sort through (Appendix A), and I used a Bayesian optimization approach to sweep across the hyperparameter space to find the optimal settings for the RAP calibration model.
 I used the optuna python package to perform this search ([code](https://github.com/mosscoder/calibrate_rap/blob/main/07_hyperparam_sweep.ipynb)).
 Briefly, Bayesian optimization balances exploration and exploitation in a series of trials where new combinations of hyperparameters are tested.
 Results from prior trials are used as the basis for selecting settings for the next trial.
 I conducted 150 trials, maximizing the mean of the Normalized Gini Coefficient (assess rank order agreement between predicted and true woody cover) and R2 scores (assess variance explained by the model) across the five folds.
+Both metrics vary from 0 to 1, where values approaching 1 indicate higher performance.
 I observed highest performance after 143 trials.

 <p align="center">
   <img src="https://github.com/mosscoder/calibrate_rap/blob/main/results/optimization/optimization_history.png?raw=true"